 Everyone responds to treatment differently, so it can be hard to determine exactly how medical interventions will affect your fertility.
 However, the risk of permanent infertility from treatments is greatest for women aged over 35 years.
 Your periods may return, but menopause may come earlier than it would have if left to occur naturally.

 Chemotherapy affects the functions of your ovaries, which means that fewer or no eggs are produced, and your periods could become irregular or stop altogether during chemotherapy.
+Chemotherapy damages blood vessels around the ovaries, and damages developing, immature eggs.
 Whether your periods and your fertility will recover depends on the type of chemotherapy used, the dosage, and your age at the start of treatment.Younger women who have a higher reserve of eggs in their ovaries are more likely to retain fertility but may experience menopause earlier than usual.